OctoJobs/Octojobs/README.md

 ##Mission Statement
 Get more reach for your job search.

+Our goal was to build a scraper that would target multiple sites and aggregate their data in one location that would be easy for a user to query.

 ## User Stories
 ###User
 As a user, we want an easy, one stop shop for our job search to find a job.